Gedong

 The next to last page contained a paragraph "Kedonganan".
 This was land we had purchased—in Made's name, of course, as were all other properties—with plans to build a new restaurant / nightclub to be called "Gedong".

-I worked on the plans for the next few years until I had a complete architectural and business plan.
+I worked on the plans for the next few years after we bought it until I had a complete architectural and business plan.

 "Made and I married in 1985, Bob and Noor in 1986, and at that time foreigners could not own businesses or properties in their own name.
 The common solution was to place it in the Indonesian partner's name.